mitchellhogue/hello-world/README.md

 # hello-world
-my first repository
-I am new to GitHub
-this is my first repository and branch
+# This is my first repository!